cognitect-labs/REBL-distro/README.md

 ## Release Status

 REBL is early access.
-Your feeback can help make it better.
+Your feedback can help make it better.
 Please report any [issues](https://github.com/cognitect-labs/REBL-distro/issues) that you encounter.

 ## Requirements